Kilmarnock Infirmary: Closure

-After a new clock was completed in 1921, the original building became the nurses' home.
 After services transferred to Crosshouse Hospital, Kilmarnock Infirmary closed in 1982.
-The infirmary building and the accident and emergency building were demolished in the late 1980s.
-The listed nurses' home was demolished under a Dangerous Building Notice in September 1997.
+Following a period of remaining vacant due to refusal to demolish the infirmary building, it was eventually demolished together with the accident and emergency building in the late 1980s.
+Demolition occurred, despite there being plans to turn the site and building into a nursing home, but these proposals were not granted permission.
+The listed nurses' home building was demolished under a Dangerous Building Notice in September 1997, following the building suffering severe damage after a fire in 1994.